The page has been translated by Gen AI.

 Primary Domain Controller configuration

-Run PowerShell (with administrator privileges) from Windows Run.
+Run PowerShell (with administrator privileges) from Windows.

 powershell